 - 1. The CB Plan was closed to new participants effective as of December 31, 2014.
-Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - 2.
-Employer contributions were discontinued effective as of January 1, 2015. - 3.
-All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014. - 4.
-The CB Plan was terminated effective as of December 31, 2015 and has been submitted to the Internal Revenue Service for review.
+Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - Employer contributions were discontinued effective as of January 1, 2015. - All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014. - The CB Plan was terminated effective as of December 31, 2015.

-As a result of the termination of the CB Plan, vested benefits will be distributed to participants after receipt of a favorable determination letter from the Internal Revenue Service.
+A favorable determination letter was received from the Internal Revenue Service, and as a result of the termination of the CB Plan, vested benefits will be distributed to participants in 2017.
 Participants will continue to receive interest credits to their hypothetical cash balance accounts following the termination of the plan through the month immediately preceding the month in which the vested benefits are distributed from the plan.